 We also introduced a feature that enabled us to switch bitrates at key frame boundaries.
 This improves our ability to react to sudden changes in network conditions.

 We started the rollout of the new HTML5 player on Google Chrome and have been adding support for more browsers over time.
 We now have the new HTML5 player running on all modern browsers.
-Figure 4 below shows video views based on which renderer is used for playback.
 We use HTML5-based rendering for approximately 70% of our desktop traffic now.
 This number is set to increase as we complete the roll out of our player across the complete Yahoo network.
 The most prominent platform that does not support MSE is IE on Windows 7, which will continue to be served via Flash.

-On the important quality metric of rebuffering ratio, the HTML5 player is trending at par or better than our Flash player (Figure 5).
+On the important quality metric of rebuffering ratio, the HTML5 player is trending at par or better than our Flash player.